Small-scale turbulent dynamo for low-Prandtl number fluid: comparison of the theory with results of numerical simulations: Very high Reynolds numbers

-~ Lack of experimental or DNS data on hydrodynamic Lagrangian correlation time does not allow us to find $b(\rho)$ for other Reynolds numbers, and, hence, to calculate $Rm_c$ for them.
-However, for well developed turbulence with wide inertial range one can, in accordance with general theoretical approach to turbulence, suppose that $b(\rho)$ has universal shape independent of the details of the flow.
-To normalize the function, one has to take the largest scales.
+~ The lack of experimental or DNS data on the hydrodynamic Lagrangian correlation time prevented us from determining $b(\rho)$ for other Reynolds numbers, and, hence, from calculating $Rm_c$ for them.
+However, for a well-developed turbulence with a wide inertial range, we assumed in accordance with the general theoretical approach to turbulence that $b(\rho)$ has a universal shape regardless of the details of the flow.
+To normalize the function, we took the largest scales.
 For these scales,

-and the integral Lagrangian correlation time $T_L=\lim \limits_{\rho \to \infty} \tau_c$ can be found from the approximation based on Sawford’s second-order stochastic model~\citep{sawford1991reynolds, sawford2008reynolds}:
+and the integral Lagrangian correlation time $T_L=\lim \limits_{\rho \to \infty} \tau_c$ can be found from the approximation based on Sawford’s second-order stochastic model~\citep{sawford1991reynolds, sawford2008reynolds},